mahinathegreat/mahinathegreat/README.md

 - 👋 Hi, I’m @mahinathegreat
 - 👀 I’m interested in Js, Node, PHP, Phyton, Java, Go
 - I am a Software Developer and Public Relations expert.
+I am best with frontend work, but want to improve my full stack expertise in general.
-- 💞️ I’m looking to collaborate on improving my Js, Node and Electron.
+- 💞️ I’m looking to collaborate on improving my Js-, Node- and Electron-skills.
 Currently learning TS, a bit of Python, React and soon PHP too
 - 📫 How to reach me ...

 <!---